 Prime examples are the apps created by Facebook and Netflix.
 They are barely different to what you find on a web browser, yet they are more convenient, easy to use, and allow you to do what you need to do.

 Banking apps are another great example.
 While you can just log into your PayPal account, for example, using the app most definitely feels more convenient – even if it takes you the same amount of time to transfer money, for example.
 You need to ensure that your app also offers something the desktop experience doesn’t.
 These benefits will be discussed later.

 Also, don’t ignore the fact that if you think you don’t need an app, but a competitor has a great one, you will need one just so you aren’t left behind – especially if the app proves to increase business.

-Of the biggest benefits, mobile devices offer businesses nowadays is the increase in communication.
-Gone are the days where you had to send letters in the mail or wait for a potential customer to go on their computer and check their email.
+Of the biggest benefits mobile devices offer businesses nowadays is the increase in communication.
+Gone are the days when you had to send letters in the mail or wait for a potential customer to go on their computer and check their email.

 Customers can see all the communication with them almost immediately now.
 Whether it is a text message, an email, a message on social media, or a post on Instagram, communication between you and your customer is near-instant.

-On the topic of Instagram, having an Instagram or Facebook page allows for constant communication, and back and forth with customers.
-They are able to comment on your posts and then you can reply, allowing you to build a relationship with each individual customer – something that wasn’t really possible a few years back.
+On the topic of Instagram, having an Instagram or Facebook page allows for constant communication and back and forth with customers.
+They can comment on your posts and then you can reply, allowing you to build a relationship with each individual customer – something that wasn’t really possible a few years back.
 See some Instagram Apps that can help you in your business.

 Offer Mobile Benefits

-Having your business become more mobile-friendly opens you up to provide more opportunities – not only to offer new benefits to customers but also to get more customers and app downloads in return.
+Having your business become more mobile-friendly opens you up to provide more opportunities to offer new benefits to customers and get more customers and app downloads in return.